MarcDiethelm/xtc/README.md

 # Node Terrific

-This project brings the Terrific.js frontend modularization pattern to Node and Express and implements some of the features of Terrific Composer, like server-side module includes.
+This project brings the Terrific.js clever, yet simple frontend modularization pattern to Node and Express and [implements][modules] some of the features of Terrific Composer, like server-side module includes.
+And much more...
 It provides an awesome server, framework and template for most frontend projects.

+The Terrific.js pattern prevent collisions between different areas of code, makes hassle-free collaboration and code reuse in the frontend possible.

 ## Features